 Keeping both the reader and the research firmly in mind as you write the highlights is the key.
 It is not possible to simply shorten the language and throw away thought to create form-fitting and engaging highlights.
 This can lead to oversimplifying or exaggerating research findings, especially since the highlights must stand alone without any of the explanations of the main paper.
 It is therefore imperative to draft the highlights after the manuscript is written and serious thought is given to their development, ensuring an accurate representation for the readers the core findings, the essence, and also distinctiveness presented in the paper.

 The highlights will probably be the first thing after the title that a prospective reader will read, so you want the highlights to make a great first impression and draw attention to your important information.

 Scientific Writing Workshops

 If you like our articles, try our MasterCourses.
 Our training courses and webinars are based on the material from our scientific writing workshops, which cover these and many other topics more thoroughly, with more examples and discussion.

-Use the form below to request a ticket for yourself or your institution to our webinar courses.
+Use the form below to register yourself or your institution to our online courses.